1562 Riots of Toulouse: Regency issues

-Edict of Orléans
+Ordinance of Orléans

 Catherine De Medici called for a meeting of the Estates at Orléans that would address religious issues began on December 13, 1560.
 For her chancellor, Catherine chose Michel de l'Hôpital, a former client of the Guises.
 The Chancellor opened proceeding with a speech decrying persecution for religious opinion, urging toleration, and the retirement of abusive nicknames like Papist and Huguenot.

 As the meeting of Estates continued in their deliberations, Navarre's Queen Jeanne declared Calvinism her new religion and the official religion of Navarre on Christmas Day of 1560.
 She commissioned the translation of the Bible into the native language of Basque and Béarnese.
 Jeanne would soon banish Catholic priests and nuns from Navarre, destroy Catholic churches and outlaw all Catholic rituals in her land.

-In accord with the discussions at the meeting of Estates, on January 28, 1561, the royal Edict of Orléans was issued ordering every parlement to stop all prosecutions for religion and to release anyone held in prison on account of religious opinions.
-This edict has been seen as a confirmation of the Edict of Romorantin (which had been championed by Michel de l'Hôpital).
-The new edict declared freedom of conscience, but not of open worship, to all peaceful dissidents in hope of their conversion to what it declared as the truth of Roman Catholicism along with the hope that the Catholic hierarchy would accept the reforms asked for by the Protestant Estates General of Orleans.
+In accord with the discussions at the meeting of Estates, on January 28, 1561, the royal Ordinance of Orléans was issued ordering every parlement to stop all prosecutions for religion and to release anyone held in prison on account of religious opinions.
+This ordinance has been seen as a confirmation of the Edict of Romorantin (which had been championed by Michel de l'Hôpital).
+The new ordinance declared freedom of conscience, but not of open worship, to all peaceful dissidents in hope of their conversion to what it declared as the truth of Roman Catholicism along with the hope that the Catholic hierarchy would accept the reforms asked for by the Protestant Estates General of Orleans.

-The edict also demanded that any Protestants who had taken possession of church buildings and ecclesiastical property had to restore them immediately.
+The ordinance also demanded that any Protestants who had taken possession of church buildings and ecclesiastical property had to restore them immediately.
 It also forbade Protestants from destroying Catholic religious imagery and crucifixes, outlawed them from meeting within the walls of cities (but thereby allowed them to meet outside the walls), and made it a crime for Protestants to go armed to any meeting unless they were of the privileged classes.